PhysicistDataScientist/Strain-Sensor/README.md

 # Welcome to "Strain Sensor" repository!

-In this repository you will find scientific work involving capilar optical fibers (COFs) acting as strain sensors.
+Overview: Study of capilar optical fibers (COFs) acting as strain sensors.

+Files:
+- "E - 19": folder corresponding to one sample;
-In the folder "E - 19", you have access to an optical spectrum data named "Band B - Data - Spectrum.TXT".
+  - "Band B - Data - Spectrum.TXT": .csv styled spectrum;
-To process this spectrum, you can use "Strain Sensing.py".
-But before running the program, it is necessary to write the location of the folder which contains "E - 19" on "Path Manager.txt".
-The "Band B - Table - Transverse Section.xlsx" sheet contain the thickness profile of the fiber and must be inside "E - 19".
+  - "Band B - Table - Transverse Section.xlsx": Excel sheet with the thickness profile of the sample;

-A scientific paper about this repository analysis was published and can be accessed in
+- "Strain Sensing.py": Python code to run the analysis;
+- "Path Manager.txt": file to contain the path location of the folder with all the sample folders.

+Instructions:
+1) Put "Path Manager.txt" in the same folder as "Hi-Bi Fiber.py";
+2) Write the path of the folder containing "Experimental Set 1" on "Path Manager.txt";
+3) Put the "E000X.txt" files and "Conversion Dictionary.xlsx" inside "Experimental Set 1";
+4) Fill the "Conversion Dictionary.xlsx" "Name" column with the angles corresponding spectrum file names.
+5) Run "Hi-Bi Fiber.py".

+Scientific papers:
+>